 A combination of customer segmentation and regression models resulted in:

-A strong correlation was identified between socio-economic condition of a consumer and change in demand of a product upon price change.
+A strong correlation was identified between socio-economic condition of a consumer and change in demand of a product upon price change using big data analytics.

 Hence, for the same product, different segment of consumers reacted differently to the price change.
 That is, a $1 increase in price might not be affecting to a high income consumer as compared to a cash strapped one.

 The Outcome - Incremental sales growth across multiple product categories

 With the pricing analysis framework, aggressive trade promotions were designed on selected product categories, which led to 8% increment in overall revenue.
 The entire exercise enabled understanding of factors driving sales for better business/ pricing decisions.
 The product-category level price sensitivity analysis improved demand forecasts' accuracy as well.